keygun-development/nomic/README.md

 ```
 By default, Nomic uses the Laravel model for each table to manage the data.
 However, you can customize Nomic's behavior by creating a custom controller and view for each table.

+To access the dashboard, visit the /nomic route in your Laravel application.
+From there, you can manage the content for the tables you have configured in the config/app.php file.

 ## Why Nomic?

 Creating a dashboard to manage website content can be a time-consuming process.
 With Nomic, you can quickly and easily generate a fully customizable dashboard based on your database tables.
 Nomic is designed to be flexible, allowing you to customize the behavior and appearance of the dashboard to suit your needs.

+## Contribution

+Contributions to Nomic are welcome!
+If you find a bug or have a feature request, please create an issue on the [Github project](https://github.com/keygun-development/nomic/issues).

 ## License